thenumbernine/zeta-lua/zeta/README.txt

 - spawn more monsters in the mining base area *after* beating the boss.  this is based on spawn conditions, based on rooms.
 - story items also need spawn conditions
 - environmental effects ... foreground warping (underwater, heat), blowing wind, falling snow/rain/leaves, etc
+- float text, missile explosions, puffs, all need to be inserted on top
+	- same with weapon shots?
 - get savepoint loading to work
 rooms:
 	- every time an item is grabbed, set a session var that says the item at this level at this index is grabbed